rollcredits/ts-error-as-value/README.md

 const callsFnThatCallsFnWithResult = async (): Promise<Result<boolean, NewError>> => {
   const { data, error } = fnWithResult()
-    // Error will be an instance of NewError if fnWithResult returns an error .mapErr(error => new NewError("Failed to call fnWithResult"))
+    // Because of using mapErr below, error will be an instance of NewError if fnWithResult returns an error .mapErr(error => new NewError("Failed to call fnWithResult"))
-    // Data will be boolean if fnWithResult returns a value.
+    // Because of using andThen below, data will be boolean if fnWithResult returns a value.
     .andThen(data => {
       return data === "hello";
     });